Clear Lens Extraction (CLE)

 A Complete, Free Eye Evaluation

 You will undergo a complete evaluation of your eyes.
-You should not wear contact lenses the week before your evaluation.
+You should not wear contact lenses for two weeks before your evaluation.
 A technician will perform a basic eye exam, imaging, and diagnostic testing and will take measurements of your eyes.
 Then your eyes will be dilated, and an ophthalmologist will examine them to determine whether CLE surgery is an option for you.

 CLE and Insurance

 Because CLE surgery is an elective procedure, it is not covered by most insurance plans.
-Our evaluation exams are free, and the cost includes the surgery and office visits afterward.
+Our evaluation exams are free, and the cost includes the surgery and office visits afterward for one year.
 We follow you closely, especially the year after surgery, to ensure the results meet your expectations.

 Request a consultation appointment for LASIK, PRK, clear lens exchange, intraocular lens exchange, or refractive lens exchange.